xcp-ng/xcp-ng-org/docs/troubleshooting/windows-pv-tools.md

 2. remove any leftover `XenServer` devices from device manager, also display hidden `XenServer` devices and remove them!
     * To show hidden devices in Device Manager: `View -> Show Hidden Devices`

-#### Cause b) There was an issue with the installing of the drivers certificate, so the drivers did not load silently
+#### There was an issue with the installing of the drivers certificate, so the drivers did not load silently

 Resolved with version 8.2.2.200-RC1 and newer.

 ***

-## Upgrading from XenTools 6.x to XCP-ng-Client-Tools-for-Windows-8.2.1-beta1 and get the error message "Windows Management Agent failed to install" directly after installing it
+## Network PV drivers aren't working.

-### Cause and solution:
+### Cause

-There was an issue with the installing of the drivers certificate, so the drivers did not load silently.

-Resolved with version 8.2.2.200-RC1 and newer.

-***

-## Client Tools installed but XCP-ng Center says that I/O is optimized but my network card is not (correctly) installed and the Management Agent is (also) not working.
+If the tools are installed, while XCP-ng Center says that I/O is optimized, but the network card is not correctly installed and the Management Agent is also not working.

-#### Cause

 There was an issue with the installing of the drivers certificate, so the drivers did not load silently.

 ### Possible Solutions